 Carers of adults with learning disabilities

 There are many groups, activities and clubs in Hampshire for adults with learning disabilities which offer their carers or relatives an opportunity to take a break.

 Care at home

-If you need a short break during the day, you could use our Marketplace directory to find home care agencies and other providers who offer a ‘sitting service’.
-You can also search for 'live-in help' to allow you to go away (overnight or for a longer break or holiday).
+If you need a short break during the day, you could use our Marketplace directory to find home care agencies and other providers who offer a ‘sitting service’ (look under 'Home support').
+You can also search the 'Live-in care agencies' category if you need longer term care at home which would allow you to go away (overnight or for a longer break or holiday).